-In order to keep diesel fuel low temperature flow characteristics, fuel suppliers adjust the fuel properties through the year according to historical temperature data and where the fuel is sold.
-Generator owners may have fuel sitting in their tanks or in storage for long periods of time.
-In cold weather it would be advisable to add a fuel anti-gel additive.
+To keep diesel fuels low temperature flow characteristics, fuel suppliers adjust the fuel properties through the year according to historical temperature data and where the fuel is sold.
+Generator owners may have fuel sitting in their tanks or storage for long periods.
+In cold weather, it would be advisable to add a fuel anti-gel additive.
 Anti-Gel treatment may be conveniently poured into the fuel tank before filling.
 It is inexpensive and worth spending the time to do it.

 When a cold diesel engine is started, the walls of the combustion chamber are still cold.
-The low temperature in the combustion chamber results in incomplete combustion, and creates the white smoke.
+The low temperature in the combustion chamber results in incomplete combustion and creates the white smoke you see.

 Cetane is to diesel engines as octane is to gasoline engines.
 The Cetane number is a measure of how readily the fuel starts to burn (auto-ignites) under diesel engine conditions.
 A fuel with a high cetane number starts to burn shortly after it is injected into the cylinder; it has a short ignition delay period.
 Conversely, a fuel with a low cetane number resists auto-ignition and has a longer ignition delay period.